 Example answer: "I'm available Monday through Friday from 2 PM to 10 PM, and I have full availability on weekends.
 My schedule is consistent week to week, so you can count on me for those hours."

 This question tests how flexible you can be with your schedule.
 "Open availability" means you can work whenever the employer needs you.
+I once coached a candidate who answered "yes, totally open" to this question – and then had to call in on her third Sunday shift because she'd forgotten about her weekly family commitment.
+The manager was not impressed.
+Honesty upfront always beats backtracking later.

 How to answer: Be honest about any limitations you have.
 If you can't work certain days or times, explain why briefly.